jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And now during this pandemic, many of us have (or soon will) stopped asking questions and started looking for better answers.

-Wouldn't it be cool if a philosophy helped us decide between good and bad politics?
-After all, we're all part of the player god.
+Wouldn't it be cool if we could better decide between good and bad politics?
+After all, we're each a part of the player god as much as anyone else.
 Helping people understand why there's so much hate in our politics is one reason I wrote this book.
 But my main motivation is creating Main Street's new philosophy.
-One that bypasses today's "current events" news media that gives people nothing to fight layoffs or empty store shelves.

-My philosophy gives wants you to take hold of the new digital levers of power.
+One that bypasses today's "current events" news cycle, and childish bickering of Left/Right commentators.
+My philosophy gives wants you to take hold of the new digital levers of power so regular people aren't dependent on the social services of Big Government and the corporate employment of Big Business.

 Because only when we control our own fates, will we finally enjoy the greater personal security, freedom, dignity, productivity, and happiness, of the glorious Internet Age.

 ## Politics Are a Moving Target Because You’re the One Who’s Moving

-We create philosophies to organize civilization.
-There are always plenty of theories to choose from.
+We create philosophies to organize civilization so it can "play the game".
+There are always plenty of philosophies to choose from.
 The player god—we, collectively—must pick one that empowers its members to use modern technology to solve real-life problems.
 Only then will society live a good life.

-When a player in Anno 1800 upgrades technology, we can see the changes.
+When a player in a computer game upgrades technology, we can see the changes.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve.

+detaching yourself from the current rulng philosophy can be hard too.
+Starting a new game is the best way to realie, every philosophy is temporary.
+We pick and choose them as we try to win the game:

+SEAN BEAN

 For example, we all believe in a philosophy in universal equality where we all have the right of "Life, liberty, and the pursuit of happiness."
 But what does that mean in everyday life? ?
 We invented ideologies to give people political guidelines.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 Each ideology supports "Life, liberty, and the pursuit of happiness."
 But goes into detail by giving a list of specific policies to fight for (or against) like free health-care or unconditional gun-rights.